Ssa096/LinearRegressionWithFeatureSelection/README.md

 * $\epsilon \in R^n$ - vector of errors.

 We will assume that exogenous variables have been standarized to have zero means and unit Euclidean norm.
-The goal of this project is to find $\beta$ vector that minimize below function:
+The goal of this project is to find $\beta$ vector that minimize the below function:

 $$\frac{1}{2}||y-X\beta||^2_2$$